PLANNING FOR YOUR OVERLAND TRIP

 In Australia the well known overland route is the Canning Stock Route, opened by Alfred Canning between 1906 and 1910.
 In the 1940s and 1950s Len Beadell opened many roads in the Australian Outback and many if not all are still used today by Australian overlanders.
 Gunbarrel Highway, Anne Beadell Highway, Connie Sue Highway are just to name a few.

-Since the Camel trophy in the 1980’s overlanding is getting ever more popular.
 In Europe Overlander meetings are held more than once a month, Overland forums and Facebook sites make it very easy to find any information you are looking for.
 Just be aware that commerce also has come to Face book and forums.
-Australia has significant industries concentrating on after-market off road equipment.
-In Europe the building of overland vehicles is a growing industry.
-South Africa and Australia are the fore runners of vehicle fit outs when it comes down to Land cruisers and other larger 4WD brands.

 OVERLAND ROUTES